MINISTRY OF PETROLEUM & NATURAL GAS

 Vehicle Requirements:

-be built, tested, and maintained as per the requirements in the
+- Every tank vehicle used for transporting petroleum in bulk must be built, tested, and maintained as per the requirements in the Third Schedule and must be approved by the Chief Controller.

-In exceptional cases, the Chief Controller may waive some of
+- In exceptional cases, the Chief Controller may waive some of these requirements, especially for testing better quality vehicles to improve safety for petroleum transportation on Indian roads.

 -